William Ledyard

-William Ledyard (December 6, 1738 – September 6, 1781) was a lieutenant colonel in the Connecticut militia who was killed during the American Revolutionary War.
-He commanded Fort Griswold in Groton and resisted the British forces during the Battle of Groton Heights on September 6, 1781.
-The British finally took the fort, and Ledyard surrendered—but the British officer took Ledyard's sword and used it to kill him in the very act of his surrender, then led the British forces to slaughter the surrendering Americans.
+Lieutenant-Colonel William Ledyard (December 6, 1738 – September 6, 1781) was an American military officer who served in the Connecticut Militia in the Revolutionary War.
+During the conflict, he commanded Fort Griswold in Groton, Connecticut, which was attacked by British forces led by Benedict Arnold.
+In the battle, the fort was captured by the British.
+Ledyard allegedly surrendered his sword to Loyalist officer Major Stephen Bromfield, who immediately killed him with it.

 Early life

 Ledyard was the son of John Ledyard, Esquire (1701-1771) and his wife Deborah who had come to America from England.
 His parents lived their later years in Hartford, Connecticut.

 Fort Griswold

-Ledyard was in command of Fort Trumbull and Fort Griswold on September 6, 1781 when Fort Griswold fell to the British under Benedict Arnold in the Battle of Groton Heights.
-Ledyard had refused a British demand to surrender the fort, and he resisted the attack of a British force of 800 men led by Lieutenant Colonel Eyre, with 157 hastily collected and poorly armed militia inside Fort Griswold, according to accounts of the battle.
+Ledyard was in command of Fort Trumbull and Fort Griswold on September 6, 1781, when Fort Griswold was captured by British forces under Benedict Arnold in the Battle of Groton Heights.
+Ledyard had refused a demand to surrender the fort, and he led the garrison in defending against a British force of 800 men under Lieutenant-Colonel Eyre, with 157 hastily collected and poorly armed militia inside Fort Griswold, according to accounts of the battle.
 This attack was made on three sides; there was a battery between the fort and the river, but the Americans could spare no men to work it.

 The British made their way into the fosse and scaled the works in the face of severe fire from the garrison.
-Eyre was wounded and died 12 hours afterward on shipboard, and his successor Major Montgomery was killed while mounting the parapet.
-The command passed to Tory Major Bromfield, who effected an entrance into the fort after nearly 200 of his men had been disabled, including 48 killed, the Americans having lost only about 12 men.
+Eyre was wounded and died 12 hours later on shipboard, and his successor Major Montgomery was killed while mounting the parapet.
+The command passed to Major Stephen Bromfield, who effected an entrance into the fort after nearly 200 of his men had become casualties, including 48 killed, the defenders having lost only about 12 men.
 The British then stormed the fort, and Ledyard ordered his men to cease firing and to lay down their arms.
 Bromfield demanded to know who commanded the fort.
 Ledyard replied, "I did, sir, but you do now," and offered his sword.
-The British officer took the sword and stabbed Ledyard to death, initiating a massacre of some 80 surrendering Americans.
+"According to the generally received tradition, Bromfield immediately plunged the weapon to the hilt in the body of Ledyard, killing him instantly."
+During the final stages of the battle, Arnold's men showed no quarter to the surrendering American troops.

-Arnold wrote the following account of the battle in a despatch to Henry Clinton two days afterward: "I have inclosed a return of the killed and wounded, by which your excellency will observe that our loss, though very considerable, is short of the enemy's, who lost most of their officers, among whom was their commander, Col. Ledyard.
+Arnold wrote the following account of the battle in a dispatch to Henry Clinton two days afterward: "I have inclosed a return of the killed and wounded, by which your excellency will observe that our loss, though very considerable, is short of the enemy's, who lost most of their officers, among whom was their commander, Col. Ledyard.
 Eighty-five men were found dead in Fort Griswold, and sixty wounded, most of them mortally.
 Their loss on the opposite side (New London) must have been considerable, but cannot be ascertained."

 Colonel Ledyard is buried in the Colonel Ledyard Cemetery in Groton.